 How popular is the baby name Kiwi in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kiwi and check out all the blog posts that mention the name Kiwi.
+Plus, check out all the blog posts that mention the name Kiwi.

 The Atlanta Journal-Constitution recently compiled several lists of unusual baby names using birth records from the Georgia Department of Human Resources (covering January 1990 through July 2007).